pkmn/engine/docs/TESTING.md

 of Pokémon Showdown's behavior for these effects as possible, it is usually just the extreme edge cases which would require large amounts of coding or additional state to implement the same faulty behavior where these effects break down.

-### Speed Ties

-Given that it is infeasible for the pkmn engine to implement Pokémon Showdown's incorrect speed tie mechanics, both the [integration](#integration) tests and [benchmark](#benchmark) are designed to work around speed ties in order to still obtain useful results.
-For integration testing we can simply compare Pokémon Showdown and the pkmn engine in lockstep up until a speed tie is detected, but for benchmarking we need a more sophisticated approach:

-1. ~~Generate scenarios which can never cause a speed tie.~~ This is ultimately too limiting, as without banning everything that can modify speed within a battle (paralysis inducing moves, speed boosting moves, Transform) there is no good way to ensure speed ties will not occur.
-Furthermore, in Pokémon Showdown, both players simply happening to switch at the same time is sufficient to cause a speed tie advance.
-2. ~~Don't worry about the benchmarks playing out a different sequence of battles.~~ In order for the comparison to be fair we need to be testing the exact same thing across the various implementations (see below).
-3. Run battles on Pokémon Showdown and determine if a speed tie occured at any point, if not, save the seeds and run those battle on the engine.

-Option 3 is the only viable approach, though isn't without issues (tracking all of the seeds results in some memory overhead which cant impact the benchmarking results).
-In order to implement the Pokémon Showdown side, `BattleQueue.insertChoice` and `PRNG.shuffle` (both which potentially advance the RNG when speed ties are encountered) must be overwritten to `throw` and logic needs to be added to keep track of which seeds are safe.

 ## Benchmark